le-huynh/lehuynh.rbind.io/content/project/cheatsheet_vi_translation/post.md

 *Translating R Cheatsheets into Vietnamese*

 This project is driven by the belief in making technical knowledge accessible.
-The global impact of R programming motivated me to bridge language barriers, fostering inclusivity in the programming community.
+The widespread use of the R programming language motivated me to bridge language barriers, fostering inclusivity in the programming community.

 While navigating the complexities of technical translation, I strive for accuracy without compromising clarity.
 Overcoming linguistic nuances, I try to make every term resonate authentically in Vietnamese, aiming to empower local programmers with easily understandable resources.